 Social Sciences Division

-Dean and Assistant Deans
+Dean and Associate Deans

 Areas of Study

 We offer a wide variety of courses in the division.
 Classes are offered in different formats, both on-campus and online.
 On-campus classes are scheduled throughout the day with morning, afternoon and evening offerings.
-Choose an area of study on the left to see class listings.

 Faculty and Staff

 There are 18 full-time professors and over 33 associate faculty in the Social Sciences Division.
 View the social science faculty hours in the Campus Directory.